alinush/6.824-lecture-notes/l09-dist-comp-seq-consistency.md

 How well do they do?

- - Figure 4: near-linear for PDE
+ - Figure 4: near-linear for PDE (partial derivative equations)
  - Figure 6: very sub-linear for sort
+   + sorting a huge array involves moving a lot of data
+   + almost certain to move all data over the network at least once
  - Figure 7: near-linear for matrix multiply
+ - in general, you end up being limited by network throughput for instance when reading a lot of pages

 Why did sort do poorly?